Jo-Capital Lending

 Qualified Mortgages

-A qualified mortgage, or QM for short, is a type of home loan that meets certain standards set by the government to protect both lenders and borrowers.
+A qualified mortgage, or QM, is a type of home loan that meets certain standards set by the government to protect both lenders and borrowers.
 These standards aim to ensure that borrowers can afford their loans and reduce the risk of default.

 Our Products